sports

 Multiple Perspectives

 Opinions on the trade vary among analysts and insiders.
-Some view McMahon as a solid addition for the Yankees, particularly due to his defensive prowess.
-Yankees manager Aaron Boone expressed optimism about McMahon’s ability to contribute both offensively and defensively, stating, “He is a presence and can really defend over there at third base.”
+Some view McMahon as a valuable addition due to his defensive prowess and potential to stabilize the Yankees’ infield.
+Yankees manager Aaron Boone expressed optimism about McMahon’s ability to contribute positively, stating, “He has had his ups and downs offensively this year… but he’s a presence, and he can really defend over there at third.”

 Context & Background